top of page

 What are the political, social, and economic barriers to addressing the extreme inequality facing the United States today?
 When have public officials and communities successfully overcome these barriers?
-I study these questions through the lenses federalism, state politics, and inequality.
+I study these questions through the lenses federalism, American political economy, and state politics.

 Peer reviewed